Catalinbread Dirty Little Secret Mk III

 The reason the Super Lead cuts so much bass is to keep things tight when the amp is turned up, which is what the SL mode does.

-It tightens the bass response at the classic Marshall frequency point and turns up the gain potential giving a hot, fast responding, gainier sound.
+It tightens the bass response at the classic Marshall frequency point.
+Also, it turns up the gain potential giving a hot, fast responding, gainier sound.

 This mode is voiced to really hone in on that elusive in-between “not quite clean, not quite dirty” response that old tube amps are so good at getting.